nycdavid/engineering-records/content/posts/the-knapsack-problem.md

 3        | 8     | 10
 4        | 1     | 5

-Additionally, let's say that we have a bag that can hold a max weight of
+Additionally, assume that we have a bag that can hold a max weight of
 \\(B = 22\\).

 How would we solve this problem of item selection?
 There are two methods that